vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-networks/Undo-AriaNetworksNsxDataSource.md

 - Validates that network connectivity and authentication is possible to the VMware Aria Suite Lifecyle instance
 - Validates that network connectivity and authentication is possible to the VMware Aria Operations for Networks instance
 - Gathers NSX Manager details from the SDDC Manager instance
-- Removes a NSX Manager data source from the domain
+- Removes a NSX Manager data source from a domain

 ## Examples